Alexrns/sbpe/README.md

 ## Thanks

 Thanks to Crunchy Games for not stripping symbols from the binary, would probably never make this without them.
+And thanks to Atomizer for this wonderful plugin -Alexrns

 ## License